telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 This property is overridden in order to support controls which implement INamingContainer.
             The default value is changed to "AutoID".

-###  ColumnsCollection `MultiColumnComboBoxColumnsCollection`

-Defines the columns rendered in the table of the MultiColumnComboBox.

 ###  CssClassFormatString `String`

 The CssClass property will now be used instead of the former Skin